 The Gouach battery has a safety feature to avoid these problems.

 6. Do not disassemble the battery yourself (except Gouach certification)

 If you feel like disassembling your battery, don't do it!
-Only certified persons are allowed to disassemble batteries, whether they are Gouach brand or not.
+Only certified persons are allowed to disassemble batteries, be it from Gouach or elsewhere.
 This could be dangerous and you could damage your battery.